Pandawan/GarlicRecipes/src/content/mining-win-nvidia.md

 **You should also try waiting a couple of minutes before mining, the network might be downloading the blockchain.**
 If it still doesn't work, make sure that you are using the correct miner with the correct `bat` file, the Solor Miner is different from the Pool one.

+## all cuda capable devices are busy or unavailable
+Disabling DSR factors in nvidia control panel should fix the error.

+## Spamming 0 kH/s
+Disabling DSR factors in nvidia control panel should fix the error.

 ## HELP!
 If the above troubleshooting steps do not work.
 You can ask in the Discord chat `#troubleshooting` or `#windows-mining` or contact me `@Pandawan#4158`.